eviweb/docker-registry-initd/README.md

 Script to start a docker registry at boot time and to stop it during shutdown.

 > This assumes :
-> * the docker distribution package is installed under the home directory of a docker user (ie: `/home/docker/distribution`)
+> * the docker compose config file is installed under the home directory of a docker user: `/home/docker/config/docker-compose.yml`
 > * the docker compose tool is installed

 How to